Renacidin Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

 Renacidin (citric acid, glucono-delta-lactone and magnesium carbonate) Irrigation is a sterile irrigating solution used to remove kidney stones.
-It is available in generic form.
-Common side effects of Renacidin include abdominal pain, edema (swelling), and fever.
+Renacidin is available in generic form.
+Common side effects of Renacidin include abdominal pain, edema (swelling), fever, urinary tract infection (UTI), back pain, difficulty urinating, nausea, and yeast infection.

 Talk to your doctor about your individual dosage recommendation of Renacidin.
 Some drugs may interact with Renacidin.
 Tell your doctor all medications you take.
 Do not take Renacidin if you have a urinary tract infection.
 Your doctor should monitor you regularly while you are taking Renacidin.
 If you are pregnant only take Renacidin if clearly needed.
 Exercise caution if you take Renacidin and are breastfeeding.